CBI-PITT/zarr_stores/README.md

 # All future chunks written to the array will be written directly to .h5 files, because it was mounted as write_direct=True (default).
 ```

+##### <u>Archived_Nested_Store:</u>

+###### Description:

+Similar to H5_Nested_Store, this storage class uses zip files to store shards.
+The storage class is designed to operate in a similar manner as the H5_Nested_Store but is less well developed and <u>not</u> recommended for general use.
+There are several disadvantages to using zip to store shards, including the expectation of lower performance comparted to HDF5 and the inability to directly replace chunks inside of a zip file without appending to the file making it inefficient for storing arrays that require multiple writes.
+This storage class should be used for archival purposes.
+For example, only write once to the store or operate on a NestedDirectoryStore prior to calling the consolidate() method to convert to the sharded representation.